cf73/agpur/content/collections/pages/home.md

         type: hard_break
       -
         type: text
         text: 'Pure silver (Ag) has a 106% conductivity compared to the maximum theoretical transmission of copper at a technically defined 100%.
 So even umpteen-nines Cu can''t remotely approach pure silver.
 The market is flooded with silver plated copper conductors.
-To many, these have compromised qualities that limit top octave clarity, coherence, and may lead some to describe them as "bright" or having "glare".
+To many, these have compromised qualities that limit top octave clarity, coherence, and may lead some to describe them as "bright," "etched," or having "glare".
 Pure silver has no such compromises, and indeed has NO SOUND of its own.'
       -
         type: hard_break
       -